Last modified on 04 July 2023 03:04 PM

 To add new database fields:

-- In the Fields tab, click on the drop-down menu under the Create a new field option to select a type of database field.
+- Under the Fields tab, click on the drop-down menu under the Create a field option to select a type of database field.

 - Add a unique field name.
 The field description is optional.
-Then click the Add button.
+Then click the Save button.

-- It is incredibly important to actually view the database template and save it, even if you do not make changes to it.
-If you don't, the template will not show up correctly and students will not be able to add database entries.
+- You must view the database template and save it, even if you do not make changes to it.
+If you do not, the template will not show up correctly and students will not be able to add database entries.

 - There is a known issue with re-using database entries from year to year. eClass considers these entries as user-submitted content so it gets excluded via the regular content-copy course creation routines.
 If you want to re-use entries, there is a manual process you can use to pull data forward explained in this article.